Gun Safety for Kids

 • Report any suspicious activities or conversations

-• Tell the principal, teacher, guidance counselor or parent about the incident
+• Tell the principal, teacher, guidance counselor, or a parent about the incident

-• Understand that telling on someone is the safe and right thing to do
+• Understand that reporting a threat is the safe and responsible action

 Gun safety is important.
-Use these tips as you ensure your kids know the right way to handle situations where guns are involved.
+Use these tips to ensure your kids know the right way to handle situations where guns are involved.

 Need insurance for You, Your Family or Your Business?